 It has become evident to EA Networks that during times of rapid load growth, significant demands are placed on the company and its resources - both financial and human.
 This extra pressure means that work is prioritised and even though every best endeavour is made to complete work in the timescale originally proposed, occasionally it is not.
 This can be for any number of reasons but primarily it is that there were more important things that had to be done and any work that could be deferred was.
+In recent times, external factors such as resource consents have caused some delays.
 If the task involves supplying new load or a safety requirement, it will inevitably be done.
 Where the task involves improvements to security or reliability it will be done with the next highest priority.
-Where the task is largely documentary and preemptive (e.g. contingency plans), it has been known to slip down the list of priorities.
-This is basically where we find ourselves at this juncture in the progression of Asset Management Plans.
+Where the task is largely documentary and pre-emptive (e.g. contingency plans), it has been known to slip down the list of priorities.
+As growth declines, EA Networks will be able to progress the Asset Management Plan to become an increasingly accurate and mature document, with more robust linkages to other systems.